MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-bopis.md

 6. Select **Login** to open a menu, and then select **Log on to environment**.
 7. Make sure that the **USRT** legal entity is selected in the upper-right corner.

-## Configure the point of sale in LCS
+## Configure the point of sale

 ### Associate a worker with your identity

-To associate a worker with your identity in LCS, follow these steps.
+To associate a worker with your identity, follow these steps.

 1. Navigate to **Modules \> Retail and Commerce \> Employees \> Workers**.
 2. In the list, find and select the following record: **000713 - Andrew Collette**.